CurtisFenner/smol-builder/docs/smol.md

 	}

 > IMPLEMENTATION NOTE:
-> As a result of the above kind of recursion, template instantiation as in
+> As a result of the above kind of recursion, static template instantiation as
-> C++ is *not* sufficient to implement Smol generics.
+> in C++ is *not* sufficient to implement Smol generics.
 Instead, a function
 > v-table must be used, in at least some circumstances.

 ### Constraints on Type Parameters: Interfaces